Wednesday, September 1 - Monday, September 6, 2021

 - Busing/Light Rail - If you’re purchasing a U-Pass for the semester, you’ll find it comes in handy during Welcome Week.

-- Driving - If you drive to campus you can park for free in the East River Road Garage with a parking voucher you may pick up in 315 Coffman Union every day.
+- Driving - If you drive to campus you can park for free in the East River Road Garage.
+Bring your parking ticket to the Welcome Week Info Booth on the ground floor of Coffman Memorial Union (CMU) between 9 a.m. - 6 p.m.

 - Biking - Be sure you have a secure bike lock and helmet ready for your ride.
 Utilize bicycle parking and bike maps to bike around campus safely.